 How To Remove Granite Countertops

 Thinking about removing your granite countertops?
 Before you dive into such an unwieldy project, it’s important to know the risks.
 Granite is heavy enough to cause accidents and injuries.
 It’s also quite easy for do-it-yourselfers to damage plumbing, flooring and more during the removal process.
-With this in mind, it’s generally best to call a reputable Denver granite countertop contractor to safely execute the task.
+With this in mind, it’s generally best to call a reputable granite countertop contractor to safely execute the task.
 If you’re dead set on doing it yourself, however, these are the steps you should take.

 First Things First